 Medicaid, which is jointly financed by the Federal government, the State, and local governments (e.g., counties and New York City) provides health care services, including long term care, for low income, mentally-ill, disabled and elderly individuals.
 Prior to 2006, for most services the non-Federal share of Medicaid costs was shared equally between the State and local governments.
 Since that time, local contributions have been capped at the 2005 level, with a statutorily specified annual increase.
 The Department of Health (DOH) is the single State agency responsible for administering the Medicaid program.
-A number of other State agencies, including the Office of Mental Health (OMH), the Office for People with Developmental Disabilities (OPWDD), the Office of Alcoholism and Substance Abuse Services (OASAS), the Office of Children and Family Services (OCFS) and the State Education Department (SED) use Medicaid to finance health care services provided to their clients.
+A number of other State agencies, including the Office of Mental Health (OMH), the Office for People with Developmental Disabilities (OPWDD), the Office of Alcoholism and Substance Abuse Services (OASAS), the Office of Children and Family Services (OCFS), the State Education Department (SED) and the Department of Corrections and Community Services (DOCCS) use Medicaid to finance health care services provided to their clients.

 New York provides nearly all services allowed by the Federal Government and other services as authorized through Federal waivers.
-Services are provided to an average of just under 4.5 million clients each month (approximately 4.9 million individuals are enrolled in Medicaid and Family Health Plus) by a network of over 60,000 eligible health care providers or through managed care contracts with specific health plans.
-Roughly two-thirds of the State's Medicaid recipients are enrolled in managed care plans, while the balance access services on a fee-for-service basis.
-Currently, 46 counties plus NYC participate in mandatory enrollment of Medicaid recipients in managed care plans, except for populations that cannot be enrolled in managed care (e.g., children in foster care) and those that can only be enrolled on a voluntary basis (e.g., Pregnant women who are already receiving prenatal care from a Medicaid fee-for-service participating provider).
+The approximately 5.37 million individuals who are enrolled in Medicaid and Family Health Plus are served by a vast network of eligible health care providers or through managed care contracts with specific health plans.
+Roughly three-quarters of the State's Medicaid recipients are enrolled in managed care plans, while the balance access services on a fee-for-service basis.
+Currently, all New York State counties plus NYC participate in mandatory enrollment of Medicaid recipients in managed care plans, except for populations that cannot be enrolled in managed care.

 The Medicaid program uses various methods to determine provider reimbursement levels.
-On a feefor-service basis, these methods are tailored to the service provided and include service-based fees and provider specific rates.
+On a fee-for-service basis, these methods are tailored to the service provided and include service-based fees and provider specific rates.
 Managed care plans receive capitated (e.g., fixed) payments per enrolled patient on a monthly basis.
 Various control mechanisms (e.g., utilization thresholds, prior authorization) are also employed to ensure that services are medically necessary and consistent with Federal guidelines.